 With medical treatment, a Bartholin’s abscess typically resolves quickly.
 Most people recover within 24 hours of surgical drainage.
 Most cases of recurrent abscesses go away after marsupialization.
-These procedures are low-risk and typically do not cause negative long-term effects.
+These procedures are low-risk and usually do not cause adverse long-term effects.

 Sitz baths and other home remedies can alleviate symptoms in the short-term while a person is waiting to see their doctor.